bsail/xmodem/README.md

 ===============

 # Development
 For developers looking to extend, bug fix, build, and test libXMODEM with dependencies and test infrastructure included in the source tree.
-This version differs from original version by [caseykelso](https://github.com/caseykelso/xmodem): it uses Ceedling build system with Unity tests; it also has several changes in transmitter state machine in order to properly work with `rz` utility.
+This version differs from original version by [caseykelso](https://github.com/caseykelso/xmodem): it uses Ceedling build system with Unity tests.
+This library has several changes in transmitter state machine in order to properly work with `rz` utility: it did not wait for 'C', it starts transmission from the beginning.

 Setup Environment - Ubuntu 16.04/18.04